tokensmith/tokensmith/README.md

 ### [repository](repository)
 Entities and Repository interfaces
 ### [login](login)
-A SDK to interact with Tokensmith (OIDC ID Server).
+An SDK to interact with Tokensmith (OIDC ID Server).